CeON/dataverse/doc/sphinx-guides/source/user/account.rst

 As a registered user, you can:

--  Create your own dataverse, if permitted, and customize it.
+-  Create your own dataverse, if permitted, and customize it (if the configuration of the parent collection allows it).
 -  Add datasets to dataverses, if permitted.
 -  Contribute to existing datasets, if permitted.
--  Request access to restricted files, if permitted.
+-  Request access to restricted files.

 Account Log In Options
 ~~~~~~~~~~~~~~~~~~~~~~